 Most of the new hot water heaters are pretty efficient and don’t need any additional insulation.
 However some of the older tanks, or less efficient newer tanks, could benefit from some added insulation.
 They way to tell if you need more insulation is to simply touch the side of your hot water tank.
 If it is warm to the touch, then some of the heat is escaping which is a sign the tank isn’t that efficient.

 To install it, simply wrap the blanket around the exterior part of your tank and tape it in place.
-At the top, there will be strips of tape so you can secure the blanket to the top of your hot water heater and prevent it from sliding down to the ground.
-However, before you tape it to the top of your heater, get a rag and clean the surface so the tape will stick better.
+There should be strips of tape so you can secure the blanket to the top of your hot water heater.
+This will prevent it from sliding down to the ground.
+However, before you tape it to the top of your heater, clean the surface so the tape will stick better.

-There are two things you must make note of, otherwise you can damage your hot water heater or worse yet, start a fire.
+There are two things you must make note of, otherwise you can damage your hot water heater or start a fire.
 Most tanks have an opening near the bottom of the tank near the dial that controls the temperature setting.
 You must not cover this hole.
 This is most likely where the pilot light is and it requires a steady supply of air so as to remain lit.
 The other thing you must not do is extend the blanket all the way to the floor.
 Air for the combustion of the natural gas feeds in through the bottom of the tank which is why the tank is raised off the ground a few inches.
 If you obstruct this supply of air, the flame can go out and natural gas may continue to leak into your home.

 If at any time you smell gas or you no longer have hot water, turn off the hot water heater.
 Turn off any other ignition sources in the immediate area, such as a furnace.
 It might be a good idea to open some windows to bring in fresh air as well.
 Check to make sure the blanket hasn’t slide to the ground or blocked the air intake ports.